coderefinery/workshop-intro/README.md

 - Few words about the project: https://coderefinery.org sponsored by https://neic.no and partners
 - GitLab for Nordic research software: https://source.coderefinery.org
 - Presentation of instructors and helpers

+In-person workshops:

 - Presentation of participants
 - Distribute CodeRefinery stickers to attendees

+Video workshops:

+- Announce that Zoom chat can be used for questions but that the content will be deleted afterwards.
+- We will use a hackmd for questions/notes/links that we want to keep.
+- Ice-breaker: roll-call for participants to write their name in the hackmd, contact info if they prefer to share that, one-line what they are working on, and their experience with Git.
+Instructor writes the first line to show what we expect here and also explains how hackpads work.

 ## Who is CodeRefinery for?